nus-cs2103-AY2021S1/tp/docs/DeveloperGuide.md

 ## **Implementation**

-This section describes some noteworthy details on how certain features are implemented.
-The details of the features are categorized accordingly to the entities.
-Specifically: Bidder, Seller, Bid, Property and Meeting.
+This section describes noteworthy details on how certain features are implemented.
+The details of the features are categorized accordingly to the features:

-### 1. Bidder / Seller

- Despite being two separate entities, bidder and seller entities will be presented together in the implementation as both entities are very similar in terms of implementation.

- ### **Implementation**
+1. `Add`
+2. `Edit`
+3. `Find`
+4. `Sort`
+5. `Delete`
+6. `List`

+Additional features apart from the above-mentioned feature includes:
+- Automated transferring

  #### 1.1 **Delete**: delete a bidder / seller - `delete-b` or `delete-s`